Soller Spain Travel Guide

 A vibrant outdoor market held weekly in Plaça Constitució.
 It has a range of local produce, artisan crafts, clothing, and souvenirs, creating a bustling plus brightly colored atmosphere.
 (Reusable shopping bag is good for market visits).

-Look for local shops selling ceramics, woven baskets (especially those made from local esparto grass), and leather goods.
+Look for local shops with ceramics, woven baskets (especially those made from local esparto grass), and leather goods.
 These items make for authentic souvenirs.

 Support local artisans and producers directly at local markets or small independent shops.
 Look for "Producte de Mallorca" labels for authenticity and local economic support.
-Know the customs rules for food products when returning home.
+Be aware of the customs rules for food products when returning home.
 For larger items, shipping services can be organized.

 Explore local crafts, unique souvenirs, and fresh fruits and vegetables in Soller's shopping scene.